kekekeks/CoreRPC/README.md

 ### Assembly scanning

 `CoreRPC.AspNetCore` package supports automatic RPC registration.
-All you need is marking your class with `RegisterRpc` attribute and it will be registered automatically once you add a call to `.UseCoreRpc` to your `IApplicationBuilder`:
+All you need is marking classes with `RegisterRpc` attribute.
+Classes marked with that attribute will get registered automatically once you add a call to `.UseCoreRpc()` to your app builder:

 ```cs
 // Implement the shared interface.